nikgalushko/fx/docs/slice.md

 ## Max
 Max returns the maximum value from the slice.
-Is input slice is empty it returns a default value for input type.
+If input slice is empty it returns a default value for input type.

 ```
 arr := []int{10, 2, 1, 4, 19}